TI-RTOS: Memory management

-TI-RTOS Kernel provides tooling to set up an embedded system's memory map and allow memory buffers to be allocated and deallocated while the system runs.
-The type of memory manager used during runtime is configurable so that memory fragmentation can be minimized as needed.
+TI-RTOS Kernel has tools to set up an embedded system's memory map and allow memory buffers to be allocated and deallocated while the system runs.
+The type of memory manager used during runtime is configurable so that memory fragmentation can be minimized.

 Real-time debugging

-TI-RTOS Kernel provides modules that allow it to provide information about how the system is executing.
-This includes how different threads are loading the CPU over time, and logging events as they occur in both the system application and within the TI-RTOS Kernel.
-Also, the Code Composer Studio IDE can take this logged data and graphically display it for analysis.
+The TI-RTOS kernel can use modules to provide information about the execution of the system.
+This includes the time utilisation of the CPU by various threads and the logging of events that occur both in the system application and in the TI-RTOS kernel.
+The Code Composer Studio IDE is able to graphically display this logged data for analysis.